Previous Page Next Page

 • The new information does not meet the criteria for a new intake.

-If an I&R to the open case is completed, an additional I&R RCL Standards Compliance is not necessary.
+If the intake specialist completes an I&R to the existing RCL case, an additional I&R RCL Standards Compliance is not necessary.

-9530 Reports Involving Children in DFPS Conservatorship in an RCCR Operation
+9530 Reports Involving Children in DFPS Conservatorship in an CCR Operation

 Required CVS Caseworker Notification